-Google Photos - The Good Parts - Digital Inspiration
+Google Photos - The Good Parts

 Let’s say you have a file holiday.jpg in a local Google Photos folder.
 If you delete this file from the Google Photos app and also empty your Google Photos’ recycle bin, the local file will get re-uploaded to Google Photos.
 This will happen on mobile as well.
 If you delete an item from Photos, the item may get re-uploaded from the phone’s gallery.

-Thus, always remove files from the local folder as well after the upload it complete else they’ll be re-uploaded if you ever remove the corresponding files from Google Photos.
+Thus, always remove files from the local folder as well after the upload else they could be re-uploaded if you ever remove the corresponding files from Google Photos.

+Google Photos has an Instagram like Archive option that you can use for hiding photos from the main photo library.
+For instance, if you have photos that you don’t wish to delete but don’t want to have them in the main library, just press Shift+A and they’ll be sent to the secret archives.

-Editing & Sharing Google Photos
+Sharing with Google Photos

-You can select one or more photos, hit the Share button and Google Photos will create an semi-private album with your selected photos.
-If you choose to share on WhatsApp or other messaging apps, Google Photos will download and send the actual photos and not just share the link to the album.
+You can select one or more photos, hit the Share button and Google Photos will create a semi-private album with your selected photos.
+If you choose to share the album on, say WhatsApp, Google Photos will download and send the actual photos and not just share the link to the album.

-Google Photos include a suite of image editing tools that let you perform basic edits and you can also apply Instagram-like filters to your images.
-I was impressed with the photo editing capabilities of Google+ earlier and the same set of tools are now available in Photos.
-You can even produce animated GIFs and photo slideshows and send them to YouTube straight from the app.

-When you share a photo or album in Google Photos via a link, anyone with that link can view your shared photos.
+Privacy Tip: Remember that when you share a photo or album in Google Photos via a link, anyone with that link can view your shared photos.
 There’s no way to limit sharing to specific email addresses as we have in Google Drive.

+You can turn any photo albums in Google Photos into a common dropbox where anyone can contribute photos from their phones and desktops.
+So if you are a team, you can have one folder and all members can upload photos from the one to the common album.

 Google Photos - Tips & Tricks

-- The Google Photos uploader is a one-way client and, unlike Dropbox, it will not sync your photos on multiple computers or mobile devices.
-You can however use Google Takeout to download all your Google Photos on another computer.
+- You may use the Google Takeout tool to download all your Google Photos on another computer.

-- In Google Drive, go to settings and turn on the option that says “Automatically put your Google Photos into a folder in My Drive.”
-You can now see all your uploaded photos inside Drive and you can even sync your Google Photos with other computers just like any other Google Drive folder.

-- There’s no Google Photos API available but if you want to programmatically access Google Photos, the good old Picasa Web API may do the trick.

-- The Google Photos app is not Chromecast compatible but you can cast the entire phone screen to see your photo collection on the TV.
+- Use Chromecast to view your Google Photos as beautiful slideshows on your TV.

-- The desktop uploader for Google Photos may not upload screenshot images.

-- If you not sure if the desktop uploader is working, go to this secret link and confirm whether files are getting added or not.
+- If you would like to check the status of your upload queue, go to this secret link and confirm whether files are getting added or not.

 - Google Photos are not available inside Gmail but if you have linked your Photos to Google Drive, you can easily attach any of your Google Photos in email messages.